qiskit-community/qiskit-ionq/README.md

 If you'd like to contribute to the IonQ Provider, please take a look at the [contribution guidelines](CONTRIBUTING.md).
 This project adheres the Qiskit Community code of conduct.
 By participating, you are are agreeing to uphold this code.

+If you have an enhancement request or bugs report, we encourage you to open an issue in [this repo's issues tracker](https://github.com/qiskit-community/qiskit-ionq-provider/issues).
+If you have a support question or general discussion topic, we recommend instead asking on the [Qiskit community slack](https://qiskit.slack.com/) (you can join using [this link](https://ibm.co/joinqiskitslack)) or the [Quantum Computing StackExchange](https://quantumcomputing.stackexchange.com/questions/tagged/qiskit).

 ## Running Tests

 This package uses the [pytest](https://docs.pytest.org/en/stable/) test runner.